 Meanwhile, he added, what is the most ironic is that the British traditionally support the expansion of the EU, and, among others, by means of accepting Turkey.

 The migrants are working and paying taxes.
-A new generation has already been born and integrated into the British society.
-However average people still perceive them as a threat regardless all the above.
+A new generation has already been born and integrated into British society.
+However average people still perceive them as a threat regardless of all the above.

 However he thinks that the Britons can’t be scared by the Balkan states.